jsstrn/jsstrn.me/content/notes/synology-setup-web-server.md

 ---
-title: "How to setup a local web server with a Synology NAS server"
+title: "Setup a local web server with a Synology NAS"

 tags: ["nas", "synology"]
 categories: ["technology"]